Biden announces US will aim to cut carbon emissions by as much as 52% by 2030 at virtual climate summit - KION546

 “There is a significant sign that we expect action at this meeting.
 We’re looking for people to make announcements, to raise their ambition, to indicate next steps that they intend to be taking to help solve the climate problem,” the official said.

+While some countries reiterated that they were working toward their initial goals from the Paris climate agreement, Canadian Prime Minster Justin Trudeau said his country would up its goal to cut carbon emissions.
+The US’ neighbor to the north will now aim to cut emissions by 40 to 45% below 2005 levels by 2030, more advanced than the previous goal of 30% below 2005 levels by 2030.

-Russian President Vladimir Putin and Chinese President Xi Jinping are two notable leaders who are attending the summit, underscoring the wide range of leaders attending.
-Many allies of the US are also in attendance, including Canadian Prime Minister Justin Trudeau, French President Emmanuel Macron and British Prime Minister Boris Johnson.
+Russian President Vladimir Putin and Chinese President Xi Jinping are two notable leaders attending the summit, underscoring the wide range of leaders attending.
+Many allies of the US are also in attendance, including French President Emmanuel Macron and British Prime Minister Boris Johnson.

+Xi pledged his country’s commitment to a “green development,” reaffirming China would achieve carbon neutrality by 2060 and peak carbon emissions by 2030.
+Speaking about the need for global cooperation on climate, Xi said, “Not long ago the Chinese and US sides released a joint statement addressing the climate crisis.
+China looks forward to working with the international community including the US to jointly advance global environmental governance.”

+Russian President Vladimir Putin said Russia was committed to carrying out a “large-scale campaign for environmental modernization and greater energy efficiency across all economic sectors.”

 The summit is a stark departure from how climate was approached for the past four years under former President Donald Trump.
 The former President repeatedly denied the scientific reality of the climate crisis and his administration systematically rolled back environmental policies.